barbarian611/github-data/launch-sc-github-data.md

 Write code in `github-data.js` using the `data` array to answer the following questions.

-You should NOT NOT NOT change the code given, only complete the function bodies.
+You should NOT change the code given, only complete the function bodies.

 1. How many repositories does LaunchAcademy own?
 2. Which repository has the largest size?